San Diego Transportation

 San Diego Freeway Network features 10-12 lanes on several freeways, which might be jarring to visitors from smaller cities.
 It has all the latest innovations in carpool lanes, metered entrances, freeway status signs and is well maintained.
 Residents usually refer to freeways by number.

-Crossing Coronado Bridge is the most enjoyable drive in San Diego.
+Crossing Coronado Bridge is the most enjoyable drive among San Diego Transportation options.
 Allow extra time on the clogged 5, 8, 15 and 805 freeways during morning and evening commute hours.
 A helpful thought is that San Diego Freeway Network experiences less congestion than Los Angeles.
 Its only a good idea to drive to Mexico, if you going south of Tijuana to vacation in coastal resort towns like Ensenada.
 After vacationing at a Mexican coastal resort for a few days, you will find the 2-3 hour Mexico-U.S. freeway border-check a bit more tolerable on your return trip to San Diego.